SEND (Special Educational Needs and Disabilities)

 Liaison with Primary Schools and Parents Prior to Admission

 This begins in the April, prior to September intake.
-Primary schools are asked to inform us of students who are transferring to Blenheim who are on their Special Educational Needs Register and the level of support they feel is required.
+Primary schools are asked to inform us of students who are transferring to Blenheim who are on their SEND Register and the level of support they feel is required.

 Staff from Blenheim visit feeder primary schools to discuss pupils' needs to ensure a smooth transition.